 When to Contact your Professor

-You should contact your professor when you have a question that has not been answered somewhere else.
-For example, due dates for an assignment can be found in the course outline.
+an assignment can be found in the course outline.
 You should also check the discussion forum to see if your question has been answered there.
-If it has not, you should post your question there first.

 If you require any accommodations, you should contact your professor immediately.
-The sooner you contact them, the sooner steps can be taken to accommodate you.
+The sooner you contact them,

 In the event that something unexpected happens, such as an emergency or an illness, you should contact your professor right away.